 - Meanwhile, combine the tahini and soy sauce (and tamarind if using) in a bowl, and add to this the fried tofu pieces.
 Stir well to coat the tofu pieces and set aside.
 It only really takes ten minutes for the marinade to sink in properly, which is a perfect amount of time to chop some vegetables.

-Food & Drink: Ultimate hangover cure
+Food & Drink: Summer salad recipes

 In this section